 Section 4.
-Within fourteen (14) calendar days after either or both parties conclude that the impasse still exists, either or both parties will request FMCS to provide mediation service in accordance with the procedures set forth in the regulations of the service.
+Within twenty-one (21) calendar days after either or both parties conclude that the impasse still exists, either or both parties will request the FMCS to provide mediation service in accordance with the procedures set forth in the regulations of the service.